UK Albums Chart: Most weeks at number one

+Year-end/Decade-end records

 The first studio album and non-soundtrack or cast recording album to top the year-end chart was With the Beatles by The Beatles in 1963 – they became the first group to achieve this feat.
 Elton John's Don't Shoot Me I'm Only the Piano Player in 1973, marks the first album by a male artist and solo act to do so.
 The first female solo artist to have the UK's year-end best seller was Barbra Streisand in 1982, with Love Songs.

 The first studio album and non-soundtrack or cast recording album to top the decade-end chart was Sgt.
 Pepper's Lonely Hearts Club Band by The Beatles in the 1960s – they became the first group to achieve this.
 James Blunt's Back to Bedlam, in the 2000s, marks the first album by a male artist and solo act to do it.
 Blunt was the only performer in history to top the decade chart with a debut album.
 The first female solo artist to achieve this feat was Adele in the 2010s, with 21.

+Least records sold

+Dua Lipa's Future Nostalgia holds the record for having the lowest one-week sales while at the top of the chart in the modern era, when it was number one the week beginning 15 May 2020 with sales of only 7,317.

+Biggest drop from number one

-Dua Lipa's Future Nostalgia holds the record for having the lowest one-week sales while at the top of the chart in the modern era, when it was number one the week beginning 15 May 2020 with sales of only 7,317, while in 2021 You Me At Six (Suckapunch) and Ben Howard (Collections from the Whiteout) became the first artists to have a number one album exit the Top 100 with only one week on the chart (though when The Guinness Book of British Hit Albums did their list of number one albums with the fewest weeks on the chart, it was based on the Top 75 countdown and featured acts such as Little Angels with their 1993 album Jam).
+In 2021, You Me At Six (Suckapunch) and Ben Howard (Collections from the Whiteout) became the first artists to have a number one album exit the Top 100 with only one week on the chart (though when The Guinness Book of British Hit Albums did their list of number one albums with the fewest weeks on the chart, it was based on the Top 75 countdown and featured acts such as Little Angels with their 1993 album Jam).
 In 2023, The Lottery Winners made the record for the steepest drop from number one when their album Anxiety Replacement Therapy fell out of the Top 200 altogether with second week sales of 880 copies.
 This occurrence of number one albums dropping out of the top 100 in their second week of release prompted an article in The Guardian newspaper wondering whether the UK album chart was broken.